sunflowerit/sfit-timer/README.md

 -------------

 * When you clicking on the SFIT Timer button in Chrome for the first time, the log in screen comes up.
-* Uncheck the 'Use Default Host' box at the buttom, and use the info below.
+* Uncheck the 'Use Default Host' box at the buttom, and use the correct URL and database name.
 * For Username and Password, use your regular SFIT Odoo login info.

 ![Logging in to SFIT timer app](img/login.png "Login")